WolfgangMehner/vim-plugins/README.md

 Or try the development snapshots in the individual GitHub repositories (see above).
 The versions available here might be buggy.

-If you really want to use the versions from the repository, [consult this](https://github.com/WolfgangMehner/vim-plugins/wiki/Installation).
+You can use this repository, as well as the ones linked above, with any plug-in manager.

+For more information, please [consult this](https://github.com/WolfgangMehner/vim-plugins/wiki/Installation).

 # Documentation